-If the recombinant histidine-tagged proteins are expressed as inclusion bodies, include up to 6 M Gua-HCl or 8 M urea in all buffers.
+If the recombinant histidine-tagged proteins are expressed as inclusion bodies, include up to 6 M Gua-HCl or 8 M urea in all buffers

 When using high concentrations of urea or Gua-HCl, protein unfolding generally takes place.
 Refolding on-column (or after elution) is protein-dependent.

 Tip: Samples containing urea can be analyzed directly by SDS-PAGE whereas samples containing Gua-HCl must be buffer-exchanged to a buffer with urea before SDS-PAGE.
+See Table 3, on page 7 for column selection.

 As an alternative to imidazole elution, histidine-tagged proteins can be eluted from the medium by several other methods or combinations of methods.
-Lowering pH within the range 7.5 to 2.5 can be used, for example.
+Lowering pH within the range 2.5 to 7.5 can be used, for example.
 At pH values below 4, metal ions will be stripped off the medium.